mmiedaner/mmiedaner.github.io/_posts/2015-06-10-phishingDarkWaters.md

 All in all this book is very good starting point for every security professional who is in charge of setting up an awareness program for his or her company and stumbles upon the topic of phishing.
+You can buy the book from Amazon [here](http://www.amazon.de/Phishing-Dark-Waters-Offensive-Defensive-ebook/dp/B00UYXIH3A/ref=sr_1_1?ie=UTF8&qid=1434187491&sr=8-1&keywords=phishing+dark+waters).